This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 the bureau immediately upon its receipt.
 Failure of the employer to comply with

-this rule shall not delay further action in the claim, unless it is established
+this rule will not delay further action in the claim, unless it is established

 that the omission was due to causes beyond the employer's control.
 (6) Procedure for